Twinklebear/LPCGame/README.md

 	- Will need an EditorState as well
 - Should i change how Input handles mouse events?
 I think something where I didn't need to register managers with the Input class but could instead simply read them from anywhere like I do with the key states would be much better.
 - Better comments documenting code
+- When exiting a state with escape the menu loop reads the key as well and quits out, need to block it out for a bit

 ### "Done":
 - State's Run() function now returns a string corresponding to the state that should be loaded next, 'quit' specifies that the program should exit completely.
 ObjectButtons can register a callback SetExit(std::string) for the class's function, which when called will exit Run() and return the desired string as the return code.